Inflationary power spectrum from the Lanczos algorithm: wave function

-where $e_n=\mathcal{O}_n$ in our case and then it is equivalent to the generalized Lanczos algorithm \eqref{eq L in K-basis}.
-Through this simple illustration, one could explicitly see that the OTMSS only relies on the second kind of Meixner polynomial, describing the dissipative effects of open system (the early universe).
-Therefore, we could see that the OTMSS \eqref{wave function1} is more generic compared with the pure two-mode squeezed state.
-Finally, we need to emphasize that the OTMSS is model-independent since the information of various models is encoded in $\mu_2$ and $|1-\mu_1^2|$.
+where \( e_n = \mathcal{O}_n \) in our construction, which is equivalent to the generalized Lanczos algorithm given in Eq.~\eqref{eq L in K-basis}.
+From this straightforward representation, it is evident that the OTMSS is constructed entirely from the second kind of Meixner polynomial, capturing dissipative effects inherent to open quantum systems such as the early universe.
+This demonstrates that the OTMSS in Eq.~\eqref{wave function1} is more general than the pure two-mode squeezed state.
+Moreover, the OTMSS is model-independent, as the parameters \( \mu_2 \) and \( |1 - \mu_1^2| \) encode specific physical information from different cosmological scenarios.

+In this section, we have already checked that the OTMSS is more generic and complete compared to the two-mode squeezed state.
+Before presenting the conceptual advantage of the OTMSS, we need to provide additional explanation for the two-mode squeezed state.
+To proceed, we will define a generalized displacement operator as follows: